Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for non-odd coupling

 \subsection{Dynamics of synchronization}

-It is interesting to see how the faceted scaling behavior just assessed reflects into the time-dependent process of synchronization.
-Thus, in the upper panels of Fig.~\ref{FigTrajdelta025K4} we show the phases $\phi_i$, and in the lower panels we show instantaneous frequencies $d \phi_i/ dt$, from representative trajectories for $\delta = \pi/4$ (left column) and $\delta = -\pi/4$ (right column).
-Files S2 and S3 at Ref.\ \cite{suppl} are animated movies for the corresponding time evolutions.
+In the upper panels of Fig.~\ref{FigTrajdelta025K4} we show phases $\phi_i$, and in the lower panels we show instantaneous frequencies $d \phi_i/ dt$, from representative trajectories for $\delta = \pi/4$ (left column) and $\delta = -\pi/4$ (right column).
+Files S2 and S3 within the Supplemental Material \cite{suppl} are animated movies for the corresponding time evolutions.
 In Fig.\ \ref{FigTrajdelta025K4}, different colors correspond to different time values, darker colors indicating earlier times and lighter colors later times.
-The oscillators rapidly form clusters that evolve at the same frequency, which is negative for $\delta = \pi/4$ and positive for $\delta = -\pi/4$, as expected from the previous discussions, see Sec.\ \ref{rel} in particular.
+The oscillators rapidly form clusters that evolve at the same frequency, which is negative for $\delta = \pi/4$ and positive for $\delta = -\pi/4$, as expected from the previous discussions, see Sec.\ \ref{prelim}.
 These clusters merge into large ones progressively, the faster evolving one at the interface between two clusters always absorbing the slower one.
-Eventually, the fastest evolving cluster of oscillators recruits more and more oscillators, some of which have been previously absorbed multiple times into progressively faster clusters, until it spans the whole system, which moves uniformly.
+Eventually, the fastest cluster of oscillators recruits more and more oscillators, some of which have been previously absorbed multiple times into progressively faster clusters, until it spans the whole system, which moves uniformly.